mongodb/charts-embedding-examples/node/README.md

 5. Run `npm install` to install the package dependencies

-6. Run `node server.js` to start the server
+6. Run `npm start` to start the server

 6. You should see the chart embedded within the sample page on [http://localhost:3000](http://localhost:3000).